yeop-sang/geniblocks_korean/readme.md

 in a separate shell/console:

-    npm run examples      # or its alias 'live-server public'
+    npm run gv2           # or its alias 'live-server public/gv2'

-which will launch a browser tab pointing to the examples at http://localhost:8080/, or
+which will launch a browser tab pointing to the gv2 app at http://localhost:8080/, or

-    npm run gv2           # or its alias 'live-server public --open=gv2'
+    npm run examples      # or its alias `live-server public/examples`

-which will launch a browser tab pointing to the GV2 prototype at http://localhost:8080/gv2/
+which will launch a browser tab pointing to the examples page.

 ### Deploy Examples to gh-pages